amazhang/flask-react-webpack-starter/README.md

 # React + Flask starter kit

-A quick starter repo that includes Flask and React, with Babel and Webpack.
-For proof-of-concept projects, workshop settings, etc where you don't want to worry about developer setup or writing config files.
+A quick starter repo that includes Flask, React, Webpack with Babel, sass loader / auto prefixer, and hot reload.

-TLDR; for the quick and dirty setup, install your dependencies:
+To set up, follow the below:
+"venv" can be whatever you want your virtual env. name to be called.

 ```
 pip install virtualenv